 There are a few of these types of partnerships that exist in South Africa.
-This includes the National Business and Biodiversity Network or NBBN (a partnership between businesses and the DEA) and the Strategic Water Partners Network (SWPN).
-Through the initiative of the SWPN, there is now for example, an opportunity to solve the water quality challenge in the Olifants Catchment through the establishment of a Mine Water Coordinating Body.
+This includes the National Business and Biodiversity Network (a partnership between businesses and the DEA) and the Strategic Water Partners Network.
+Through this initiative, there is now for example, an opportunity to solve the water quality challenge in the Olifants Catchment through the establishment of a Mine Water Coordinating Body.
 Joint action by all relevant role-players will allow for an optimal solution, as well as coherent and integrated catchment-wide water resource management (DWS, 2015).